-This made for some complex calculations for energy gels, fruit bars, energy bars, sports drinks, etc. I was prepared for that too, and had trialed it when I did 2 laps of the Tough Mudder course about 6 weeks ago, and also 2 laps of the Spartan Super 3 weeks ago.
+This made for some complex calculations for energy gels, fruit bars, energy bars, sports drinks, etc. I was prepared for that too, and had trialled it when I did 2 laps of the Tough Mudder course about 6 weeks ago, and also 2 laps of the Spartan Super 3 weeks ago.
 I found that after having a banana, gel or a fruit/nut bar that it slowed me down.
 Felt a little weak, lethargic and needed to go to the toilet too.

-It was going to be 34 degrees on race day and we had one stop at half way where we could put a box of whatever we wanted.
+It was going to be 34 degrees on race day, and we had one stop at halfway where we could put a box of whatever we wanted.
 Mine contained 2 large water bottles, pre-mixed with Tailwind.
 Each bottle had 1.1L of water mixed with 400 Calories of Tailwind (about 2L would last me 4hrs @ 200 calories/hr - that was the plan).
 My Geigerrig carried 2L in the bladder and I took an extra 600ml of water just in case.
 The bladder was filled with the Tailwind solution.
 I also took 3 extra gels and 2 fruit bars.

-I ran with some other athletes for some portions of the race and noticed that they needed to stop to a slow walking pace to eat, and some didn't even take in calories for the time I was with them; just water.
+I ran with some other athletes for some portions of the race and noticed that they needed to stop at a slow walking pace to eat, and some didn't even take in calories for the time I was with them; just water.
 These people were ahead of me by 30min by halfway mark.
-Most people stopped here and had something to eat, banana, gels, bars, etc. I simply emptied my pre-mixed bottles into my bladder and then kept going.
+Most people stopped here and had something to eat, bananas, gels, bars, etc. I simply emptied my pre-mixed bottles into my bladder and then kept going.
 Saved me quite a bit of time here too.

-Due to the simplicity of my plan thanks to Tailwind, I was able to pass those people that were ahead of me after the half way mark as they were burnt out from lack of nutrition planning.
+Due to the simplicity of my plan thanks to Tailwind, I was able to pass those people that were ahead of me after the halfway mark as they were burnt out from lack of nutrition planning.
 I ended up finishing the course ahead of them by more than 50min.

 As for the bars and gels I carried with me, they were given away on the course to various people that were cramping and had run out of nutrition.
 I had absolutely no need for them.